 Next, increase the "Field Length" to a length that will contain your list of territories.
 For very large lists, use the "BLOB/TEXT" (binary large object) size.

 Save the field you have created.
 The next step is to add locations with territory data to your database.
-This can be done by importing your data in bulk or by editting your locations one by one.
+This can be done by importing your data in bulk or by editing your locations one by one.
 In this example, we'll import the data in bulk.
 We've prepared a CSV file with state territories as shown here:

 Download the sample file for an example import file.